betancourtYeison/search-aggregation/README.md

 - Clone down this repository:
   `git clone https://github.com/betancourtYeison/search-aggregation.git`

-- You will need `yarb` installed globally on your machine..

 - In order to install, please run the following command in CMD:
   `yarn install`